 According to Helmstetter, Level 5 self talk is to do with ‘oneness’ and divinity with the universe.
 Words at this level are meaningful and engaging, such as… “I am one with the universe, and it is one with me.”

 He also adds: “This is the self talk for seekers, still living amongst mankind, but anxious to find a greater reward.”

-INSIGHT #2 The Five Methods For Applying Self Talk.
+INSIGHT #2 Methods For Applying Self-Talk.

-i.
 Silent Self Speak

 This is what you think about yourself and everything around you.
 Silent self talk happens both consciously and on an unconscious level.
 The idea is to listen to all the negative things you say to yourself and then to re-frame them.

-“ I can’t seem to get anything done today!”
+Consider this phrase: “ I can’t seem to get anything done today!”

-“I am organized and complete my work on time.”
+Reframe it to: “I am organized and complete my work on time.”